Nashville, Tennessee: Postwar development to end of 20th century

 In 1963, Nashville consolidated its government with Davidson County, forming a metropolitan government.
 The membership on the Metro Council, the legislative body, was increased from 21 to 40 seats.
 Of these, five members are elected at-large and 35 are elected from single-member districts, each to serve a term of four years.

+As Nashville evolved in the 1960s, its music scene diversified, welcoming rock, pop, and other genres and the 'Nashville Sound' transformed into 'Countrypolitan'.
+Artists like Bob Dylan and Johnny Cash came to Nashville to record, reflecting the city's expanding influence in the music industry.
+In 1960, Time reported that Nashville had "nosed out Hollywood as the nation's second biggest (after New York) record-producing center."

 In 1957 Nashville desegregated its school system using an innovative grade a year plan, in response to a class action suit Kelly vs. Board of Education of Nashville.
 By 1966 the Metro Council abandoned the grade a year plan and completely desegregated the entire school system at one time.

 Congress passed civil rights legislation in 1964 and 1965, but tensions continued as society was slow to change.
 On April 8, 1967, a riot broke out on the college campuses of Fisk University and Tennessee State University, historically Black colleges, after Stokely Carmichael spoke about Black Power at Vanderbilt University.
 Although it was viewed as a "race riot", it had classist characteristics.

 In 1979, the Ku Klux Klan burnt crosses outside two African American sites in Nashville, including the city headquarters of the NAACP.